 Further south in Bryan County, the Belfast Commerce Park is another emerging freight activity center.
 The industrial park is currently under development along Belfast Keller Road near its interchange with I-95 in Bryan County.
 It will occupy approximately 1,174 acres and provide both highway and rail access as shown in Figure 3.6.
 A Federal Express (FedEx) distribution center has already been constructed on the site.
+In November 2022, automotive parts supplier Hyundai Mobis announced it will locate a 1.2 million square foot manufacturing facility in Belfast Commerce Park.
 Together with the Rockingham Farms Industrial Park, the development of the Belfast Commerce Park will result in a new freight activity center to the region's south.